-Unless a breach has occurred, or London is being Stormed and the Fortification of London Event has not taken place, all Defending blocks during a Storming benefit from Fortified Defence: two hits are required for a block to lose one strength.
-Each hit is a half-hit, reducing the strength of the block by 1⁄2, and the next half-hit must be taken on that same block.
-For the purposes of determining strength for Firing or Engaging, halfhits are rounded up (e.g. an Infantry block with 21⁄2 strength would roll 3 dice when Firing or Engaging).
-A half-hit lasts from Round to Round, but is recovered (rounded up) at the end of the Storming (e.g. a block with 11⁄2 strength would be increased back up to 2 strength).
+Unless a breach occurred, all Defending blocks during a Storming have Double Defence: two hits are required to lose one strength.
+Each hit is a half-hit and the next half-hit must be taken on that same block.
+For the purposes of determining strength for Firing or Engaging, half-hits are rounded up.
+A half-hit lasts from Round to Round, but is recovered (rounded up) at the end of the Storming.